Connaught Tunnel: Construction

-Repairs, modifications & emergencies
+Repairs, modifications, and emergencies

 In 1919, 30 drums of gasoline and kerosene, used by the concrete mixers engaged in the lining operation, ignited.
 A tunnel watchman, who rushed some distance to the nearest telephone to alert Connaught station at the eastern portal, did not survive.
 His warning saved the westbound transcontinental, then at the station, from proceeding into the tunnel.
 Nine workers escaped on a handcar from the east portal, and one watchman staggered from the west portal.

 To deal with crumbling rock in the roof, the concrete tunnel lining was extended from 7837 ft to 26512 ft.
 Prior to the 1925 completion of the project, falling rock killed or injured several workers.

 In 1928, a locomotive boiler explosion killed three crew members near Glacier.

 In 1929, two train crew died when their locomotive fell into the ravine when a girder collapsed on the Surprise Creek Bridge.

-The 1931 flood sent 2,000 replacement ties through the tunnel, and filled the west portal cutting to a 20 ft depth with 10000 to 12000 yd3 of mud and debris, which took five days to dig out.
+The 1931 flood sent 2,000 replacement ties through the tunnel and filled the west portal cutting to a 20 ft depth with 10000 to 12000 yd3 of mud and debris, which took five days to dig out.

-Approved in 1958, the following year a single track down the centre (replacing the double tracks) provided sufficient clearance for tri-deck automobile carriers.
+Approved in 1958, the following year a single track down the center (replacing the double tracks) provided sufficient clearance for tri-deck automobile carriers.

 In 1972 and 1976, the tunnel fans and housing sustained extensive damage on catching fire.

 In 1977, soon after departing the Glacier siding (Mile 85.9), a westbound loaded 109-car coal train lost control, and broadcast a warning that they were travelling too fast to make the curves at Illecillewaet.
-On hearing the radio message, a 60-car eastbound freight accelerated to safely reach Illecillewaet siding (Mile 98.1), before 3 crew members stepped clear of their train.
-The runaway's 3 lead locomotives, 45 cars, a remote control locomotive, and the following 22 cars, were destroyed on derailing at Mile 94.4.
+On hearing the radio message, a 60-car eastbound freight accelerated to safely reach Illecillewaet siding (Mile 98.1), before three crew members stepped clear of their train.
+The runaway's three lead locomotives, 45 cars, a remote control locomotive, and the following 22 cars, were destroyed on derailing at Mile 94.4.
 The impact shifted a bridge from its footings and damaged a snow shed.
 The crew sustained minor injuries.
 The line remained closed for a week.

 In 1985, a nearby rock slide derailed one of the four locomotives hauling a coal train.

-The tunnel was deepened to clearances matched with the Mount Macdonald Tunnel in 1993 to accommodate double stack container cars with future electrification.
+The tunnel was deepened to clearances matched with the Mount Macdonald Tunnel in 1993 to accommodate double-stack container cars with future electrification.
 This first 24/7 work project undertaken by CP was a significant engineering challenge.

 In 1997, eight cars of a train derailed in the vicinity.

 In 2015, six cars of a westbound freight derailed on Stoney Creek Bridge.
 The train had diverted to the eastbound route because the Mount Macdonald Tunnel was being vented.
 The incident occurred when the train lost momentum on the steeper grade and stopped with the cars on the bridge.
 However, restarting on the curve caused the heavier cars at the front and rear of the train to lift the lighter middle cars from the track.